New York School of Poets

 Quite conversational, wouldn’t you agree?
 As for form?
 It is to laugh.
 Philosophical?
 In its way.
 Talky?
 Some might call it “prattle poetry.”

 Still, I find easy-looking poems, whether they were easy to compose or not, to be great sources of inspiration, especially when you are trying too hard, because the fact is, trying too hard can wreck a poem before it puts its shoes on.
-And winging it by taking a walk barefoot can sometimes wind you with the oxygen of ideas.
+And winging it by taking a walk barefoot can sometimes gift you with the oxygen of ideas.
 Something to feel good about.
 Something to mine and refine.

 See how easy?
 Take ownership and pride.
 Then make like Ashbery and O’Hara: Write like you don’t O’Cara.